ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals: Carbon Emission Metrics

 \paragraph{\textbf{Adjusted Locational Marginal Carbon Emissions (ALMCE)}} Marginal metrics such as LMCE are appealing for use in informing load-shifting decisions, as they provide information on how grid emissions will change given a small change in load.
 However, performing carbon accounting using LMCE is problematic due to the lack of a guarantee that LMCE-assigned emissions will sum to actual total system emissions.
 To address this issue, we propose a new metric, the \emph{adjusted locational marginal carbon emissions} (ALMCE).
 The core idea of ALMCE is to augment LMCE with an adjustment factor, which serves to normalize the sum of assigned emissions to be equal to the actual system emissions total.
 Mathematically, ALMCE is defined for load $j$ at time $t$ as follows.

-where the first term is the locational marginal emissions $e_{D,j,t}^{lme}$ and second term represents the adjustment.
+where the first term is the locational marginal emissions $e_{D,j,t}^{lmce}$ and second term represents the adjustment.
 This adjustment is defined as the difference between the total emissions from generation $E_{G,t}^{tot}$ and the total emissions assigned to loads using the LMCE metric $E_{D,t}^{lmce}=\sum_{j\in\mathcal{D}} e_{D,j,t}^{lmce} p_{D,j,t}$, shared across all loads proportional to their consumption.

 While the full properties of ALMCE for carbon accounting and load-shifting remain to be determined through further analysis empirical testing, there are some properties worth noting.
-First, if there is a single marginal generator in the system, ALMCE is equivalent to ACE and in this case would lead to similar shifting results as ACE.
-Second, if we consider a single time step and sort nodes according to their nodal carbon emission values (e.g. from high to low), then ALMCE and LMCE would lead to the same ordering of nodes.
+First, ALMCE will fluctuate just as LMCE fluctuates, providing a rapid signal of the emissions of the marginal generators.
+Second,if there is a single marginal generator in the system, ALMCE is equivalent to ACE and in this case would lead to similar shifting results.
+Third, if we consider a single time step and sort nodes according to their nodal carbon emission values (e.g. from high to low), then ALMCE and LMCE would lead to the same ordering of nodes.
 Therefore, if we only consider spatial load shifting (where you can choose between consuming at different locations rather than at different times), ALMCE and LMCE might lead to similar shifting results.
+Finally, we note that the real-world implementation of ALMCE would not require significant effort in systems that already calculate LMCE, such as PJM \cite{pjm_lmce}, since the LMCE calculation is the most demanding part of computing ALMCE.